B4tiste/TargetHunter/README.md

 		player.x = player.x + SPEED * time.dt
 ```

+You can use the `ESCAPE` key to acces the Game Menu, and press `SPACE` to restart a game.

+You can use the `L` key to close and leave the Game.

+### Bonus and Penalty
 Be careful, each time you hit a target, your speed increases and you'll gain 1 point, but if you touch a wall, you'll be slower, and you'll lose a point !

+You can also catch a Bonus, wich is represented by a magenta square flying around during the game.
+This bonus will give you 5 extra seconds to play the game and try to catch as much targets as you can !

+### Game Settings
-The default time of a game is 30s, but you can modify this value in this part of the code to fit your needs (l.25):
+The default time of a game is 30s, wich depends of the refresh rate of your computer screen, but you can modify the value of your screen refresh rate in this part of the code to fit your needs :

-**/!\ Change this value according to your screen refresh rate :  /!\\**
+**/!\ Change this value according to your screen refresh rate : **

 ```python
 #Refresh Rate value : 60hz